 12.1.
 The University will aim for an appeal to be heard within four weeks of the appeal being lodged, unless otherwise agreed between the parties.

 12.2.
-Appeals against a First or Final written warning will be heard by the Head of Department (or his/her nominee who must be senior to the manager who made the original decision and not have had any previous involvement with the proceedings).
-Where there is no appropriate person within the Department, an independent Head of Department (or his/her nominee) may hear the appeal.
-If the original performance improvement meeting was held at Head of Department level, the Director of the Service or Dean of Faculty/School should hear the appeal.
+Appeals against a first or final written warning will be heard by the Head of Department (or their nominee who must be senior to the manager who made the original decision and not have had any previous involvement with the proceedings).
+Where there is no appropriate person within the Department, an independent Head of Department (or their nominee) may hear the appeal.
+If the original performance improvement meeting was held at Head of Department level, the Director of the Service or Dean of Faculty or School should hear the appeal.
 The manager will have the authority to overturn the warning if appropriate, but may not impose a higher level warning.
 A member of the Human Resources will be present to advise on proceedings.
 Written notes of the appeal hearing will be taken.

 12.3.
-An appeal against dismissal will be heard by a panel of three members chaired by a Pro-Vice-Chancellor advised by the Director of Human Resources or his/her deputy.
+An appeal against dismissal will be heard by a panel of three members chaired by a Pro-Vice-Chancellor advised by the Director of Human Resources or their deputy.

-12.4 After the hearing, the manager hearing the appeal will, after satisfying him/herself that all the relevant information has been gathered and properly considered, advise the appellant in writing the outcome of the appeal.
+12.4 After the hearing, the manager hearing the appeal will, after they are satisfied that all the relevant information has been gathered and properly considered, advise the appellant in writing the outcome of the appeal.
 There is no further level of internal appeal.

 13.1 A member of staff has the right to be accompanied at formal meetings under the formal procedure above by a ‘companion’ as defined by the ACAS Code of Practice – namely a University work colleague or accredited trade union representative.
 A trade union representative who is not an employed official must have been certified by their union as being competent to accompany a worker.

 14.3 Staff dismissed for SOSR or a legal reason will be given a right of appeal.
-This will be managed in line with section 9 above.
+This will be managed in line with section 12.